 - What was involved here was an issue of jurisdictional fact upon which different minds might reach different conclusions.
 The complaint of illogicality or irrationality was said to lie in the process of reasoning.
 But, the test for illogicality or irrationality must be to ask whether logical or rational or reasonable minds might adopt different reasoning or might differ in any decision or finding to be made on evidence upon which the decision is based.
 If probative evidence can give rise to different processes of reasoning and if logical or rational or reasonable minds might differ in respect of the conclusions to be drawn from that evidence, a decision cannot be said by a reviewing court to be illogical or irrational or unreasonable, simply because one conclusion has been preferred to another possible conclusion.

-High Court held that unreasonableness was not tied to the Wednesbury test, nor did it only apply to decisions that were completely irrational.
+In a landmark decision, the High Court held that unreasonableness was not tied to the Wednesbury test, nor did it only apply to decisions that were completely irrational.
 The decision catches decisions which are not vitiated by any other obvious legal error, but nevertheless lack an evident and intelligible justification.
-That is, the unreasonableness test can be outcome-focused and how evident and intelligible the conclusion must depend upon the particular statute under which the decision was made.
+That is, the unreasonableness test can be outcome-focused and the evident and intelligible nature of the conclusion must depend upon the particular statute under which the decision was made.

-High Court delivered three concurring judgments: a joint judgment of Kiefel CJ, Gageler and Keane JJ and separate judgments of Nettle and Edelman JJ.
+The High Court delivered three concurring judgments: a joint judgment of Kiefel CJ, Gageler and Keane JJ and separate judgments of Nettle and Edelman JJ.
 In the simplest form, the Court explained that a jurisdictional error only arises where an error of law met the threshold of materiality.
-The error of law, having regard to the relevant provisions of the Migration Act, could not amount to a jurisdictional error because the Tribunal’s independent finding meant the error of law was not material to the decision as the Tribunal was bound to affirm the delegate’s decision given the independent finding.
-For more info Contact Visa Plan
+The error of law, having regard to the relevant provisions of the Migration Act, could not amount to a jurisdictional error because the Tribunal’s independent finding meant the error of law was not material to the decision as the Tribunal was bound to affirm the delegate’s decision, given the independent finding.